swashdev/minigame-madness/README.md

 In spite of this, all of the work done by me on Minigame Madness will remain fully in the public domain.
 Further information on other assets used in the game can be found on the Credits screen in-game.

+As of version 21.18.3-alpha, the game contains a comprehensive list of third-party licenses to which the Godot Engine is subject as of version 3.3-stable, so license compliance shouldn't be a problem.

 [public domain software]: LICENSE